 - No support with finances, jobs, or other life issues once they get out of treatment

-Are you or someone you know a high risk for a relapse or did they experienced a relapse?
-Then, seriously consider medication-assisted treatment as an option.
+The best option to consider in case of relapse is to consider medication-assisted treatment as an option.
 These medications significantly decrease the risk of death by overdose.
 They will cut physical cravings and withdrawal symptoms, and block the high.

 Evaluate the treatment.
 If the ex-heroin addict in recovery is not involved in a comprehensive treatment program according to best practices, consider available options.
 Then, fill in the areas not covered and help them with those areas outside of treatment services.
 After all, heroin overdose drug Is not the only help an addict needs to fight their addiction.

 For example, if treatment only focuses on behavioral triggers, one could consider supplementing that with the pursuit of education or vocational training.